Trouble installing the app?

 New Android doesn’t let apps work in the background reliably.
 Now Google’s AI decides what you, the user want.
-To get around Google’s “smarts”, place the app’s watch face complication, which ensures accurate step detection and reminders on time.
+To get around Google’s “smarts”, unless you are using Bubble Cloud watch face (see below), you’ll need to place the app’s watch face complication, which ensures accurate step detection and reminders on time.
 Most Wear OS watch faces let you add “data” or “complications”.
 The way to add data is different for each watch face.
 Here is an example:

 ACTIVATE STAND UP ALERT

 Open configuration screen by tapping on the watch face complication: